-CNS 113 Introduction to Networks (2-2)
+CNS 113 F,S Introduction to Networks (2-2) 3 Credits

-The Introduction to Networks (ITN) course introduces architecture, structure, functions, components, and models of the Internet and other computer networks.
+The Introduction to Networks (ITN) course introduces the architecture, structure, functions, components, and models of the Internet and other computer networks.
 The principles and structure of IP addressing and the fundamentals of Ethernet concepts, media, and operations are introduced to provide a foundation for the curriculum.
 By the end of the course, students will be able to build simple local area networks (LAN), perform basic configurations for routers and switches, and implement IP addressing schemes.
-(Corequisite: CNS 101, CNS 111 or permission of Instructor)
+(Corequisite: CNS 111 or permission of Instructor)

-CCNA Network Switching, and Routing Essentials (2-2) 3 Credits
+CNS 114 F,S CCNA Network Switching, and Routing Essentials (2-2) 3 Credits

 The Cisco Certified Network Associate (CCNA) Network Switching and Routing Essentials course will introduce the student to fundamental networking concepts and technologies.
 These online course materials will assist in developing the skills necessary to plan and implement small networks across a range of applications.
 The specific skills covered in each module are described at the start of each chapter.
 The course uses both online and hands-on lab experiences to introduce routing and remote access, addressing, and network services.
 It will also familiarize students with Virtual Local Area Networks (VLAN) and Inter-VLAN Routing.
-(Prerequisite: CNS
+(Prerequisite: CNS 113)

-CNS 115 Cisco Networking I (1-3)
+CNS 115 F,S Cisco Networking I (1-3) 3 Credits